-- Where a concern about a student's welfare is identified, the risks to that student's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 22.2 The format of risk assessment may vary and may be included as part of the SMS overall response to a welfare issue, including the use of individual student welfare plans (including EHCPs, behaviour plans, as appropriate).
-Regardless of the form used, the SMS approach to promoting student welfare will be systematic and student-focused. - 22.3 The DHT Student Wellbeing has overall responsibility for ensuring that matters, which affect student welfare, are adequately risk assessed, and for ensuring that the relevant findings are implemented, monitored and evaluated as required. - 22.4 Day-to-day responsibility to undertake risk assessments under this Policy will be delegated to Heads of Year/Director of Key Stage/DSL or Deputy DSL, who have been properly trained in, and tasked with, carrying out the particular assessment.
+- Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 22.2 The format of any such risk assessment may be a stand-alone document or recorded on CPOMS.
+It may vary and may be included as part of the SMS overall response to a welfare issue and include the use of individual pupil welfare plans (such as behaviour, healthcare and education plans, as appropriate).
+Regardless of the format used, the SMS approach to promoting pupil welfare will be systematic and pupil-focused. - 22.3 The DHT Student Wellbeing has overall responsibility for ensuring that matters, which affect pupil welfare, are adequately risk assessed, and for ensuring that the relevant findings are implemented, monitored and evaluated, as required. - 22.4 Day-to-day responsibility to undertake risk assessments under this Policy will be delegated to Heads of Year/Director of Key Stage/DSL or Deputy DSL, who have been properly trained in, and tasked with, carrying out the particular assessment. - 22.5 Refer also to the DET Risk Assessment Policy for Pupil Welfare.